Principal Investigator

 Emily HG Chan, Visiting medical student from University of Cambridge, UK (2018, Yale University)

-Syed Aymaan Zaheer, MSc student (2018-2019, Imperial College London); Research technician Amit Awasthi lab, Translational Health Science and Technology Institute (New Delhi, India)
+Syed Aymaan Zaheer, MSc student (2018-2019, Imperial College London).
+Currently Research technician Amit Awasthi lab, Translational Health Science and Technology Institute (New Delhi, India)

 Andy A. Zhou, MSc student (2018-2019, Imperial College London)

-Claudia Selck, Postdoctoral Research Associate (2019-2021, Imperial College London); Pre-clinical Scientist, T-knife Therapeutics.
+Claudia Selck, Postdoctoral Research Associate (2019-2021, Imperial College London).
+Currently Pre-clinical Scientist, T-knife Therapeutics.

-Svenja Nopper, Visiting MSc student from University of Heidelberg, Germany (2019-2020, Imperial College London); PhD student at the University of Zurich
+Svenja Nopper, Visiting MSc student from University of Heidelberg, Germany (2019-2020, Imperial College London).
+Currently PhD student at the University of Zurich

-Benjamin Cameron, MSc student (2019-2020, Imperial College London); Research assistant, Lankenau Institute for Medical Research (Philadelphia, US).
+Benjamin Cameron, MSc student (2019-2020, Imperial College London).
+Currently Research assistant, Lankenau Institute for Medical Research (Philadelphia, US).

 Sophie Guan, Undergraduate (BMB) student (2020-2021, Imperial College London); MSc in Immunology student at Imperial College London.